doubleplusc/Line-sticker-downloader/README.md

-DISCLAIMER: I am not responsible for what users do with this program.
-This program was written purely for learning purposes.
+DISCLAIMER: I take no responsibility for what users do with this program.